-Our product candidates are focused on indications for which there is a solid biological rationale and for which we believe there is an advantage to utilizing our suite of proprietary and licensed technologies as outlined below:
+Our product candidates are focused on indications for which there is a solid biological rationale and for which we believe there is an advantage to utilizing our suite of proprietary and licensed technologies.
+Together with our antibody discovery and development expertise, this suite of technologies has enabled us to build our broad pipeline of product candidates, across all stages of development and we believe will ensure continuous development of innovative and relevant programs.
+Our key technologies are outlined below:

-- Our proprietary SIMPLE AntibodyTM Platform sources antibody V-regions from the immune system of outbred llamas, each of which has a different genetic background.
+• Our proprietary SIMPLE AntibodyTM Platform-Our SIMPLE AntibodyTM Platform, based on the powerful llama immune system, together with the IIP allows us to exploit novel and complex targets, and our antibody engineering technologies are designed to enable us to expand the therapeutic index of our product candidates.
+The platform sources antibody V-regions from the immune system of outbred llamas, each of which has a different genetic background.
 The V-region is responsible for targeting a specific antibody towards an antigen, which is a substance that induces an immune response, and is specific for every antibody.
 The llama produces highly diverse panels of antibodies with a high human homology, or similarity, in their V-regions when immunized with targets of human disease.
 By contrast, most antibody screening platforms use antibodies generated in inbred mice or synthetic antibody library systems, approaches that we believe are limited by insufficient antibody repertoires and limited diversity, respectively.
-Our SIMPLE AntibodyTM Platform allows us to access and explore a broad target universe, including novel and complex targets, while potentially minimizing the long timelines associated with generating antibody candidates using traditional methods. - Our proprietary Fc engineering technologies-NHance®, ABDEGTM and POTELLIGENT®-focus on engineering the Fc region of antibodies in order to augment their intrinsic therapeutic properties.
-These technologies are designed to enable us to expand the therapeutic index of our product candidates, which is the ratio between toxic and therapeutic dose, by modifying their half-life, tissue penetration, rate of disease target clearance and potency.
+Our SIMPLE AntibodyTM Platform allows us to access and explore a broad target universe, including novel and complex targets, while potentially minimizing the long timelines associated with generating antibody candidates using traditional methods.

-Halozyme's ENHANZE® subcutaneous drug delivery technology for which we have exclusive access for the FcRn and C2 targets and one additional target.
-The global collaboration and license agreement with Halozyme was announced in February 2019.
+- Our proprietary engineering technologies-NHance®, ABDEGTM, POTELLIGENT®, and DHS mutations-focus on engineering the Fc region of antibodies in order to augment their intrinsic therapeutic properties.
+In addition, we obtained a non-exclusive research license and option for the SMART-Ig® and ACT-Ig® technologies.
+These technologies are designed to enable us to expand the therapeutic index of our product candidates, which is the ratio between toxic and therapeutic dose, by potentially modifying their half-life, tissue penetration, rate of disease target clearance and potency. - Halozyme's ENHANZE® subcutaneous drug delivery technology for which we have exclusive access for the FcRn and C2 targets and four additional targets.
+The global collaboration and license agreement with Halozyme was announced in February 2019 and extended in October 2020.
 The ENHANZE® technology has the potential to shorten drug administration time, reduce healthcare practitioner time, and offer additional flexibility and convenience for patients.